CharanMadhala/GlobeNest/readme.md

     Home Work - For Filters - when we screen size decreases, display only some filters - use own logic or use bootstrap collapse

+    [83] 04.
+Making Tax Switch Functional - when switch is clicked, we will make if either display none or inline to diplay tax in each listing